MSN: Multi-Style Network for Trajectory Prediction: Related Work

 \section{Related Work}

-This manuscript focuses on categorically modeling agents' behaviors and predicting their future trajectories in a novel multi-style way.
-We summarize relevant trajectory prediction approaches in this section, including Context-Based Trajectory Prediction, Stochastic and Goal-Driven Trajectory Prediction (``Single-Style Trajectory Prediction''), and Trajectory Categorization Approaches.
+This paper focuses on categorically modeling agents' behaviors and predicting their trajectories in a novel multi-style way.
+We summarize relevant approaches, including Context-Based Trajectory Prediction, Stochastic and Goal-Driven Trajectory Prediction (``Single-Style Trajectory Prediction''), and Trajectory Categorization Approaches.